Luke, Chapter 4

 Note: This text comes from the 1978 Lutheran Book of Worship.
 I don't have permission to use it.

-I chose this text since it's applicable to our reading, and it's difficult finding hymns referencing Jesus's fasting and temptation.
+I chose this text since it's applicable to our reading, and it's difficult finding hymns referencing Jesus' fasting and temptation.

 5) Prayer: Dear Lord, thank you that Jesus was strong.
 Satan did not outwit him.
 Thank you that people were moved by your Son.
-We're sorry that, in his hometown, people were upset.
-This easily happens when we don't understand your purposes.
+We're sorry that, in his hometown, people were upset with him.
+This easily happens when we don't understand your purposes for our lives.
 Thank you for healing the demon-possessed man and Simon's mother-in-law.
 Most of all, thank you that Jesus fulfilled his purpose: he took the good news of your kingdom to the towns of Judea and Galilee.
-Be with us this week and work through your Word so we may be transformed and renewed.
-In Jesus' name, we pray, Amen.
+Be with us this week and work through your Word so that we may be transformed and renewed.
+We ask this sincerely, in Jesus' name, Amen.

 If you'd like to follow me and learn more about what I do, especially dance-wise, you can find me on Facebook, Instagram, and YouTube.
 If you'd like to know about my solo dance show or read my bio, click here (you can learn about my life story danced out)!
 I'm also writing my autobiography, and you can read about that journey.
 Most of all, I look forward to you studying the books of Luke and Acts and learning about Jesus.
 Enjoy!